 Where to Stay

-About 30 minutes further along the N122, is the small town of Peñafiel, where you’ll find the Pesquera AF Hotel.
+About 30 minutes further along the N122, is the small town of Peñafiel, where you’ll find the Hotel AF Pesquera.
 They also have a bodega, La Bodega de Alejandro, and a nice restaurant and wine bar.
-Staying here will put you in close proximity to some of the best wine tasting in the area.
+Staying here will put you in close proximity to some of the best wine tasting in the area. ⇒ Read reviews of Hotel AF Pesquera on Trip Advisor.

 Where to Eat